 This subject guide will help you to locate the resources you will find particularly useful when commencing your studies in this area.
 Here is the best place to find books, information about databases and a guide to appropriate websites.

-Referencing advice: The TASC and your teachers at St Patrick's College expect you to present all your work with citations and a reference list in the APA (author/date) format.
+Referencing advice: The TASC and your teachers at St Patrick's College expect you to present all your work with citations and a reference list in the Harvard (author/date) format.
 Go to the Library's Referencing Guidelines for extended help in this area.
 The Library staff are always happy to help you with any queries you may have in regard to referencing requirements for any research you are undertaking.

 Independent studies (IPs): When undertaking any independent study, research or book reviews you must allow yourself enough time to search for and locate the material you need.
 To help you a booking sheet is kept at the Library desk where you may book an individual time with one of the Library staff when commencing any research for Health Studies.